circonus/docs/content/circonus/on-premises/installation/installation.md

 step of the appendix, which refers to IRONdb setup, is not required for Circonus Inside. **Do not install any IRONdb packages.**

+The `data_storage` role expects the ZFS storage pool (zpool) to exist prior to starting the installation process.
+The zpool may be named as desired, and all hosts in the role must have the [zfs_dataset_base](#machinfo-attributes) attribute defined in their `machinfo` objects.

 ## Configure the Circonus Inside yum Repository

 Place the following contents in `/etc/yum.repos.d/Circonus.repo` to configure the Circonus Inside yum repository: